No Records Found

 Family involvement plays a huge role in my approach to therapy.
 Parents are the experts on their child; a parent’s insight helps me understand how their child learns best, what motivates them, what words and targets are most meaningful for their family, and what they are most hoping to accomplish through our time together.

-Prior to starting any treatment, I like to begin with a discussion with parents about their understanding of CAS, and address any initial questions they may have.
-From there, we can ensure that we have a common understanding of the terminology, and set mutual expectations and goals for therapy.
+Prior to starting any treatment, I like to begin with a discussion with parents about their understanding of CAS, and address any initial questions they have.
+This ensures that we have a shared understanding of what our sessions will look like, and how we will work towards their child’s goals.
 I often ask parents to generate a “wish list” of words and/or phrases that are important to their family – this may include family members’ names, their child’s favourite toys/foods/places, etc. I work with families to help them understand both general communication strategies to try at home, as well as giving words and activities for home practice as appropriate.

 AAC is a wonderful way to encourage and maximize communication skills.
 I fully support its use with any child whose speech is not currently meeting their communication needs.